massimocomitato-author/golden-protocol-nexus/CNVS-MTC-data-room/python/protocol_engineering_tests/README_protocol_engineering_tests.md

 # Protocol Engineering Tests

-This folder contains the **engineering-hardening tests** for the CNVS protocol.
+This folder contains the **engineering-hardening tests (Tests 13, 14, and 15)** for the CNVS protocol.

 These tests are separate from the academic MTC suite.